-The medical examination will include a medical history review, physical examination, and chest X-ray, gonorrhea test, and blood test (for applicants 15 years of age or older).
+The medical examination will include a medical history review, physical examination, and chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older).
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
-Please be prepared to discuss your medical history, medications you are taking, and any current treatments.
-More information on general medical requirements for U.S. immigrants is available Centers for Disease Control and Prevention website.
+Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
+More information on general medical requirements for U.S. immigrants is available here.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
-Current immigrant visa vaccination requirements are available CDC website.
+Current immigrant visa vaccination requirements are available here.
 You can also read Frequently Asked Questions about our medical examination requirements online.